Pete and I have become slightly addicted to cashew sour cream.

 1 1/2 cups raw cashews (soaked)

 3-4 tbsp fresh lemon juice

 4 tbsp real maple syrup (or agave or honey)

 Place the cashews in a bowl.
 Cover with water and soak overnight (or at least 6-8 hours).
 I always cover mine with a lid while they’re soaking.

-Once the cashews have soaked, place in a food processor with the remaining ingredients and blend until smooth.
+Once the cashews have soaked, drain and rinse cashews well, then place in a food processor with the remaining ingredients and blend until smooth.
 I usually walk away and let the ingredients blend for 3-5 minutes, stopping once or twice to wipe the sides.

 Voila!
 You have sweet cashew cream.
 The possibilities are endless.

 I also used some of the sweet cashew cream in the frosting for the cupcakes.
 It was so good.
 I used my usual recipe for frosting.

 You can also find this recipe and many more ‘slightly indulgent’ recipes at Simply Sugar and Gluten-Free

 And this recipe is also linked to Blogger Secret Ingredient